-Total House Points for each House are announced each Friday and then posted on Firefly and in the weekly newsletter.
-Members of the form with most points at the end of each week receive the 'Star Table of the Week' award and get to have a special table setup in the Long Hall including tablecloth etc.
+Total House Points for each House are announced each Wednesday and then posted on Firefly and in the weekly newsletter.
+Members of the form with most points at the end of each term receive the 'Star Table of the Week' award and get to have a special table setup in the Long Hall including tablecloth etc.

-In the Upper School, at the end of each term, the House with the most House Points will have a House Feast, a special lunch with all the members of the House.
 On Speech Day, the House which has the most points for the academic year is awarded a Cup.
 This is received by the House Captains.